 Each minor has a specific enrolment form for you to complete and submit to the Cross-Disciplinary Programs Office.
-Please visit: uoft.me/engminors

 Please note that enrolling in a minor does not guarantee you a spot in any of the engineering minor electives, as they are open to everyone.
-To avoid dissappointment, plan ahead and select courses 6 AM on course selection days.
-You are responsible for making sure you fullfill the requirements.
+To avoid disappointment, plan ahead and select courses 6 AM on course selection days.
+You are responsible for making sure you fulfill the requirements.